Biden brings up Charlottesville on the campaign trail, but has been a stranger to the city

 Charlottesville now stands as a totem for many Democratic contenders warning of worsening race relations if Trump is re-elected.
 But no candidate has invoked Charlottesville more than Biden.

-To be sure, other candidates who invoke Charlottesville but haven't visited, either.
-California Sen. Kamala Harris does so, she says, to acknowledge that "racism is real in our country."
-Minnesota Sen. Amy Klobuchar mentions Charlottesville to criticize Trump's response to the incident, where the president said there were "very fine people on both sides."
+To be sure, other candidates who invoke Charlottesville haven't visited, either.
+California Sen. Kamala Harris talks about Charlottesville, she says, to acknowledge that "racism is real in our country," while Minnesota Sen. Amy Klobuchar mentions the city to criticize Trump's response, in which the president said there were "very fine people on both sides."

 Invoking Charlottesville to talk about white supremacy and racism "must be what he thinks connects with people," Harrell said of Biden.
 "But until I see him, I don't have a point of reference to say that's authentic."

-The Biden campaign declined requests to comment about its use of Charlottesville as part of its campaign message or respond to criticism about it.

-The Biden campaign declined to comment and referred questions to Michael Signer, who was Charlottesville mayor during the August 2017 events and still serves on the city council.
+The Biden campaign declined to comment and referred questions to Michael Signer, who was Charlottesville's mayor during the August 2017 events and still serves on the city council.
 He praised Biden's response.

 "What I found so powerful and so refreshing about Biden's comments was he was talking about exactly what happened and why it was so dangerous for the country," Signer told NBC News.
 "That to me was what was so powerful about his analysis and his call to action.
 It was about what Charlottesville represented."